When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • Add the eggs and beat until light in colour and fluffy.

-• Add the ground almonds and lemon zest, and beat until the almonds are fully mixed in – Don’t over mix – See Tip Box
+• Add the ground almonds and the lemon zest, and beat until the almonds are fully mixed in – Don’t over mix – See Tip Box

 • Place the mixture into the fridge until needed